Vladi-57/CS410_RH/README.md

 This repo consists of the following folders structure:
 - RH GAN: Main GAN software folder
-    - Data_NPY_Files: Input Datasets as NPY files for all themes supported by the software
+    - Data_NPY_Files: Input Datasets as NPY files for all themes supported by the software.
+This folder should be downloaded from the DropBox or the Mega link.
         - dark.npy
         - demons.npy
+        - depression.npy
         - hell.npy
         - purgatory.npy
         - psychedelic.npy
         - allThemes.npy
     - Output: The output folders where the outputs are saved for each theme
         - dark_output
+        - depression_output
         - demons_output
         - hell_output
         - purgatory_output